BabaJaguska/baby-roll/README.md

-# Baby learns to roll through Q-learning
+# Baby learns to roll

+Audaciously simplified learning process using Q learning and epsilon greedy approach.